No protein powder needed in this recipe for Pumpkin Protein Pancakes! Enjoy a batch for breakfast or a snack on a busy day!

 I love the blend of flavors here — pumpkin, pumpkin pie spice and a hint of sweetness from the apple.
 The oatmeal and cottage cheese make for a great texture.
 Overall, these are some of the best protein pancakes I’ve made.
 I hope you’ll give them a try this fall!Print

 Thanks again to Lindsay for having me!
 If you’re interested in more healthy recipes, feel free to check out Eating Bird Food.
 I’d love to connect with you.
-You can also find me on social media by clicking the links below:

 What’s your favorite way to eat pumpkin?!